modenaxe/msk-STAPLE/README.md

 ## Current limitations
 * The STAPLE toolbox is still in strong development, so some **key documentation might be missing**.
 Please refer to the examples included the main STAPLE repository for now.
 * **STAPLE cannot create models from bones reconstructed from images that have more than one reference system** (see provided VAKHUM_CT dataset as an example).
 This is due to the fact that each STAPLE morphological analysis is local to the bone where it is performed and therefore the only information about the relative position of the bones comes from the medical scans resting pose.
-It is possible to implement workarounds to this issue, e.g. using an _a priori_ model of the joints for which the resting pose is not avaible.
+It is possible to implement workarounds to this issue, e.g. estimating the missing joint parameters using regression equations, generic models or other approaches.
 * The lower limb models currently include a patella rigidly attached to the tibia.
 An articulated **patellofemoral joint is under development**.

 ## How to contribute